permitio/permit-hanko/article.md

 Now, that we done with the authentication it is time to setup permissions for note taking.
 For the first phase, we will use simple roles to determine the actions that the user can do.

-In the `/app/api/notes/route.ts`, you'll find three functions, `GET`, `POST`, and `DELETE` - responsible for the logic of getting, creating, and deleting notes, respectively.
+In the `/app/api/notes/route.ts`, you'll find four functions, `GET`, `POST`, `PUT`, and `DELETE` - responsible for the logic of getting, creating, updating, and deleting notes, respectively.

 In the traditional world, developers used to check the user role in the application code, and decide if the user can do the operation or not.
 For example, in our `GET` function, they used code that looks like this: